remla23-team14/operation/.github/README.md

 - [lib](https://github.com/remla23-team14/lib): simple version library for the app.
 - [app](https://github.com/remla23-team14/app): contains the frontend and backend code for the application, which queries the model-service backend for a sentiment analysis.

+## Operaton Setup
+Grafana dashboards can be added as json in the `charts/app/dashboards` folder.
+They will automatically be loaded into Grafana.

+To deploy a new version of the Helm chart, simply bump the version in Chart.yaml and the new version will be deployed.

 ## Screenshots
 ### Landing page
 ![landing page](images/landing.png)